-Grant earned a master's degree in Southern Studies from the University of Mississippi, where she focused much of her studies on civil rights.
+Grant is a graduate of the University of South Carolina School of Law.
+Prior to law school, she earned a master's degree in Southern Studies from the University of Mississippi, where she concentrated on the long Civil Rights Movement.
 It is this work that ultimately led to her decision to pursue a career in law.
-Grant's thesis, completed during her first year of law school, examined social, cultural, and political issues surrounding display of the Confederate flag at South Carolina's Capitol.
 She graduated,

 cum laude, from Presbyterian College with a bachelor's degree in English and History.